BIRDSOnBowen/opennote/README.md

   # opennote
-A repository for the OpenNote operating system.
+A repository for the OpenNote family of operating systems.